stryker-idk/Lighthouse-planet-pack/README.md

-Special Rules for the Pulsarjet.dll File
+Special Rules for the PulsarJet.dll File

 The custom-coded file PulsarJet.dll has different rules: